matthewStubbs42/Shelter_Animal_Outcomes/README.md

 The goal of this project is to try to predict animal outcomes (adoption, transfer, return to owner, etc.) based on the animals' individual attributes (age, sex, species, etc).

-1. EDA: visualization of the dataset to understand distributions, trends and correlations.
+1. Exploratory Data Analysis (EDA): visualization of the dataset to understand distributions, trends and correlations.
 Also try to answer the question: which features are most important in determining animal outcomes?

 2: Encode categoric variables, deal with null values, and prepare dataset for training